someLama/sc2MeleeCommanders/TalDarim/README.md

 - Sacrifice, which restores all their energy at the cost of a *Supplicant* life.
 Can be upgraded to also permanently increase their spell damages by 25% and shields by 20.
 This can only be stacked 4 times.
 - Ascend, which requires to have the 4 stacks of Power Overwhelming.
 This morph the caster into an *Ascended Archon*, which have the same abilities, but with shield instead of energy (Storm and Disintegrate cost 75 shield, Sacrifice give back 150 shield)

+## Robotic Units

 *Scouts* are good at intercepting other air units.
 They can harass enemy workers or a small number of light units, but cannot stand against heavy firepower.
-They cost 4 out of 5 warp charges of Warp Gates, warp slower than other gateway units, and need the Heavy Warpin Research from the *Fleet Beacon* to be warped directly on the field.

-## Robotic Units

 *Oracles* are detectors, they can reveal the weakness of up to two units at once, increasing the damage dealt to them by 15% (30% once upgraded).
-They can put in statis an enemy unit (need to research at the *Robotics Bay*).
+They can put in statis an enemy unit (need to research at the *Fleet beacon*).

 *Warp prisms* work like in classic melee games.

 *Vanguards* deals a lot of splash damages with a low attack speed.

 *Wrathwalkers* attack at long range, can attack while moving, but are vulnerable to anti-air attacks.
+They can be upgraded to fire instant laser instead of a burst, which mitigate overkill when several Wrathwalkers are side by side.

 The Tal'Darim can warp a *Mothership* at any Nexus once they have a *Fleet Beacon*.
 The Mothership can deal heavy splash damage in a line to enemy ground units and recall with close allies toward any allied Nexus.